-- normal force (N) the horizontal force we calculated in trusses in the last chapter - shear force (V) the vertical force that changes based on the applied loads - bending moment (M) changes based on the applied loads and applied moments
+Normal force (N) - the horizontal force we calculated in trusses in the last chapter

+- Shear force (V) the vertical force that changes based on the applied loads - bending moment (M) changes based on the applied loads and applied moments

 Normal force is represented by 'N'.
-Shear force, the vertical force is represented with 'V'.
+Shear force, the vertical force, is represented by 'V'.
 Bending moment is 'M'.
-Normal and shear have units of N or lb and bending moment has units of Nm or ft-lb.
+Normal and shear have units of N or lb, and bending moment has units of Nm or ft-lb.
 The following table summarizes information on internal forces (and moments).

-Force/Moment Abbreviation Unit Direction for a horizontal beam
+Force/ Moment Abbreviation Unit Directions for a horizontal beam

 Normal Force N N or lb horizontal

 Shear Force V N or lb vertical

 Moment M Nm or ft-lb rotation